dimforge/ncollide/docs/bounding_volumes.md

 </center>

-For a high-level interface you may use a [broad phase](../contact_determination/broad_phase.html) algorithm.
-Under the hood, they use accelerations structures from the `partitioning` module.
-Those may be used directly as well.
-At the moment, **ncollide** has only one tree-based structure: the Bounding Volume Tree, aka., `BVT`.
+For a high-level interface you may use a [broad phase](../collision_detection_pipeline/#broad-phase) algorithm.
+Under the hood, they use accelerations structures from the `partitioning` module that may be used directly instead.
+At the moment, **ncollide** has only one tree-based
+structure: the Bounding Volume Tree, aka., `BVT`.
 The similar structure `DBVT` is less efficient but modifiable after initialization.

 ## The Bounding Volume Tree
 The Bounding Volume Tree is a proper binary tree containing shapes on its leaves only.
-Any interior node contains a bounding volume that are required to contain all the shapes on the leaves of the subtree it is root of.
-For example, the following figure depicts a set of 2D objects (brown), their AABB (black) and the corresponding AABB Tree (one color per depth):
+Any interior node contains a bounding volume that is required to bound all the shapes on the leaves of the subtree it is root of.
+For example, the following figure depicts a set of 2D objects (brown), their AABB (red) and the corresponding AABB Tree (one color per depth):

 <center>
 ![BVT with AABB](../img/AABB_tree_BVT.svg)